-- 1. The employee may use the budget for sustainable employability for one or more of the following spending purposes: - acquiring professional experience outside the university of applied sciences - performing surplus work within the university of applied sciences - personal development and/or additional study leave - re-establishing, for a limited period of time, the balance between working life and private life - sabbatical leave - rest and recuperation leave for a limited, consecutive period of time - care obligations for a limited period of time - activities in the context of broadening the employability. - \) acquiring work experience within the university of applied sciences may not result in the employee not attending to his regular duties - 2.
-The employee and his immediate superior will discuss, on an annual basis, in the interview cycle whether and in which way the budget for sustainable employability will be applied for any of the purposes mentioned.
+- 1. The employee may use the budget for sustainable employability for one or more of the following spending purposes: - acquiring professional experience outside the university of applied sciences - performing surplus work within the university of applied sciences - personal development and/or additional study leave - re-establishing, for a limited period of time, the balance between working life and private life - sabbatical leave - rest and recuperation leave for a limited, consecutive period of time - care obligations for a limited period of time - activities in the context of broadening the employability.

+\) acquiring work experience within the university of applied sciences may not result in the employee not attending to his regular duties

+2. The employee and his immediate superior will discuss, on an annual basis, in the interview cycle whether and in which way the budget for sustainable employability will be applied for any of the purposes mentioned.
 These arrangements, including arrangements concerning the saving scheme, will be laid down in writing.
+Sustainable employability hours can only be saved if the employee, prior to starting the saving scheme, explicitly states for which specific purpose the hours are saved.
+Hours cannot be saved automatically.
 A maximum of 200 hours can be saved.
 For the part-time employee the maximum number of hours applies pro rata the full-time equivalent.
 The accrual of the budget for sustainable employability stops when the maximum number of hours is reached.
 During the period of time sustainable employability hours are saved, the employee may take sustainable employability hours out of the budget saved.
 The final decision on the application of the budget for sustainable employability is at the employee's discretion.
 If these sustainable employability hours are used for work within the university of applied sciences or if the interest of the organisation should be incompatible with the proposed application, the employer's approval is required.